Types of Internet Connections: Dial-Up to 5G Evolution

 Router: A device that connects your devices to the internet and shares the connection, often using Wi-Fi.

-ISP (Internet Service Provider): A company that gives you internet access.
+ISP (Internet Service Provider): A company that provides internet access services to users.

 How We Stay Connected Today